MysteryTopHat/mocha-downloader.github.io/docs/3-faq.md

 ## Why's the file size so huge?

-We try to keep it under 150MB but it's rather large.
-This is because it's a browser, tor, and vid encoder.
+We try to keep the final size around 100MB but it's relatively larger than other downloaders out there.
+This is because it contains a browser, tor client, vid encoder, etc.

 ## More...